Tom and Jerry: The Magic Ring: Plot

 A kind old lady takes them inside the store, filled with animals worldwide.
 She puts them in two cages; however, Tom is paired with Spike and his son Tyke, while Jerry is left with two mice named Freddie and Joey, who bully a young diaper-wearing mouse named Nibbles.
 Jerry uses the ring to stop the mouse bullies from hurting Nibbles by turning them into chunks of cheese.
 When the cheese mice escape the cage, Jerry uses the ring to make Nibbles grow into a giant mouse, who breaks free and chases the cheese mice from the store.
 A boy buys Jerry, but the ring produces magic, melting Tom and allowing him to escape his cage.
 Tom sneaks outside and snatches Jerry from the boy's hand, whose Mother tells a police officer.
 The alley cat and Butch, together with Spike and Tyke, also chase Tom, who escapes with Jerry by riding a bus driven by Droopy.
 Eventually, the duo ends up cornered in a garbage dump, where Jerry uses the magic ring to freeze Butch, Spike, Tyke, the alley cat, and police cars.
 Now safe, Tom and Jerry head back to the mansion, where Tom once again tries to get the ring off.
 Jerry hides in a kitchen cupboard and uses the furniture ring remover to get the ring off before throwing it down into the basement.
 Tom retrieves the ring, but to his horror, it gets stuck on his finger.

 Hearing Chip returning home, Tom tries to get the ring off.
 Thinking that Tom stole his ring, Chip angrily kicks him out of the mansion, causing the ring to fall off Tom's finger.
-This unfreezes the cat, Butch, Spike, Tyke, and police cars from earlier, who all chase Tom into the sunset.
+This unfreezes the cat, Butch, Spike, Tyke, and police cars from earlier along with the cheese mice and Nibbles, who all chase Tom into the sunset.